sobiboby1/node.js/README.md

 node.js:
 This code creates a simple HTTP server using Node.js.
 It first imports the `http` module and then defines a server using the `http.createServer` method.
 The server listens for incoming requests and sends back a response with the message "<h1>This is my homepage</h1>".
-When the server is active, it logs a message to the console.
-Additionally, it listens on port 4000, and a confirmation message is printed to the console when the server starts listening.